MovingBlocks/TempDoc/Terasology?-Why-not-just-use-Minecraft,-whats-the-beef?.md

-You're probably wondering that your self.
+You're probably wondering that yourself.
 Our answer: Minecraft is not suited  for what it has become.
-Minecraft was a smash hit and received a massive amount of support from a community, far exceading what it was envisioned for, which lead to lacklust support for what the community wanted as fans could not directly improve the engine.
-Modding became minecraft largest community, but recieved no offical support, thus mods need to be updated at every release.
+Minecraft was a smash hit and received a massive amount of support from a community, far exceeding what it was envisioned for, which lead to lackluster support for what the community wanted as fans could not directly improve the engine.
+Modding became minecraft largest community, but recieved no offical support, thus mods needed to be updated at every release.
+Which sadly can cause whole game types and communities to dissappear if the mod cannot remain up to date.

 We aim to create a technically superior voxel engine, in order to address the short commings of minecraft.